DOSAYGO-Research/irradix/README.md

 Integer packing through the golden ratio: an experimental codec, an exact Fibonacci implementation, and a study of the even-shift language and its arithmetic.

 > **[Read the mathematical paper (PDF)](output/pdf/phi-proof.pdf)**
-> The complete even-gap proof, exact algorithms, negative-φ correspondence, and prime/residue consequences.
+> The complete even-gap proof, exact addition and multiplication, negative-φ correspondence, and prime/residue consequences.
 >
 > [TeX source](output/pdf/phi-proof.tex) · [Lean proof](research/lean/PhiPacking.lean) · [Formal verification record](research/lean/README.md)